 These gluten-free almond flour shortbread cookies are the easiest, healthy vegan shortbread cookie recipe.
-They have the best tender, melting texture and slightly crisp when you bite into them.
+They have the best tender, melting texture and are slightly crispy when you bite into them.

 Healthy shortbread cookies